Jezla/CerebraUI/README.microservices.md

 docker compose -f docker-compose.microservices.yaml up -d --force-recreate backend
 ```

-Your Open WebUI instance is now configured to use Tavily for web search functionality.
+Your CerebraUI instance is now configured to use Tavily for web search functionality.